uday510/ecommerce-backend/README.md

 This code base contains logic/structure for ecommerce backend
 ## Features
-* Client can request the Notification system to send notifications to all the recipeints
+* Client can request the list of categories and list of products from the server.
-* Notfification Service will run a job every 30 seconds to gather all the requests for last 30 seconds and send notifications

-More details around this can be found [here](https://docs.google.com/document/d/1BBZSD4MQFWPE-yXs6gFyP7KUfxgBjLCzbVrH-vjK3Do/edit?usp=sharing)
+* Client can signup and login.

 ## How is the code organized in this repo ?
 The whole codebase is present in the single branch [main]